Definition

 - Conditions such as diabetes, hypertension, cardiovascular disease, and osteoporosis significantly impact long-term outcomes.

-Hormonal Recovery:
+Hormonal Recovery

 - Postoperative recovery of the hypothalamic-pituitary-adrenal (HPA) axis and resolution of hypercortisolism-associated complications improve prognosis.